mhonert/velvet-chess/README.md

 ### :inbox_tray: Download

-Executables for Windows and Linux can be downloaded from the [releases page](https://github.com/mhonert/velvet-chess/releases).
+Executables for Windows, macOS and Linux can be downloaded from the [releases page](https://github.com/mhonert/velvet-chess/releases).

 ### :computer: Manual compilation